 - Maybe you got a raise, end of the year bonus or tax return check, and you want to make an extra one-time payment?
 Can you guess what I’m going to say next?
 Give your lender a heads up so that money gets applied the way you want.

-- Lastly, verify with your bank that your funds have actually been taken out of your account.
+- Verify with your bank that your funds have actually been taken out of your account.
 It can take up to a week for funds to be taken from your bank account.
 Keeping this in mind could help prevent a possible overdraft.

 The reason I sound like a broken record is because the one mortgage payment you make every month is a combination of a few different things that can fluctuate.